aipie/bike-share/README.md

 * The afternoon (3-5 PM) time bin was the most popular for both members and casual riders, with 989,829 rides by members and 556,759 by casual riders.
 The Morning Rush (6-9 AM) also saw a significant number of rides by members with 729,831 rides clocked.
 This is over three times higher than casual riders at 230, 235 rides.

 * **Casual riders favoured weekend rides.**
 Saturdays and Sundays saw the most casual rider trips, further reinforcing the idea their trips are more for leisurely purposes, as opposed to work-related.
 Both electric and classic bikes were equally popular.
 Weekend ridership among members was lower, suggesting their rides were more work-related than recreational.
-Members were riding more consistenly throughout the week, whereas casual riders peaked during weekends, particularly on Saturdays.
+Members rode more consistently throughout the week, whereas casual riders peaked during weekends, particularly on Saturdays.
 As for ride duration, for members and casual riders, the longest rides occurred on weekends using classic bikes.

+* July to September, the peak summer months, saw the highest number of rides, while the winter months (December to February) had the lowest usage.
+Casual riders were most active in summer, accounting for 43.11% of their rides, while members also favoured summer but to a lesser extent (30.26%).
+Autumn was the second most popular season for both groups, with 30.45% of casual rides and 33.86% of member rides.
+While winter was the least popular season for both types of riders, a higher proportion of members were still riding in winter than casual riders.

+* While casual riders showed a strong seasonal preference, members' ride distribution was more balanced across summer, autumn, and spring, indicating more consistent year-round usage"

-* **Both casual and member riders showed similar seasonal usage patterns** Summer is the most popular season for casual riders (43.11%) and members (30.26%), and Autumn was the second most popular for both groups of riders (30.45% for casual riders, and 30.26% for members).
-The least popular season for both riders was winter.
-Casual riders were riding for longer in summer with a median duration of 13.88 minutes, and further with a median distance of 1.75 km.
+* Casual riders were riding for longer in summer with a median duration of 13.88 minutes, and further with a median distance of 1.75 km.

 [Visualization specific to category 2]